 Figure 5.17.
-Distributions of rating count (left) and scores (right) in Photo.net dataset.
+Distributions of no. of ratings (left) and scores (right) in Photo.net dataset.

-All experiments are performed on the same dataset obtained from Photo.net that was used in [56], consisting of 3581 images, each rated publicly by one or more Photo.net users on a 1-7 scale, on two parameters, (a) aesthetics, and (b) originality.
-As before, we use the aesthetics score as a measure of quality.
-While individual scores are unavailable, we do have the average scores \hat{q}k for each image I_k , and the number of ratings n_k given to it.
-The score distribution in the 1-7 range, along with the distribution of the per-image number of ratings, is presented in Fig. 5.17.
 Note that the lowest average score given to an image is 3.55, and that the number of ratings has a heavy-tailed distribution.
 The same 56 visual features extracted in [56] (which include measures for brightness, contrast, depth-of-field, saturation, shape convexity, region composition, etc.) are used here as well, but without any feature selection being performed.
-Furthermore, nonlinear powers of each of these features, namely their squares, cubes, and square-roots, are augmented to the 56 features.
-In this manner, the final dimensionality of feature vectors describing each image is D = 224.
+Furthermore, nonlinear powers of each of these features, namely their squares, cubes, and square-roots, are augmented with them to get D = 224 dimensional feature vectors describing each image.